SkroxiousDM/2d12GameSystem/docs/02-cultures-backgrounds-and-roles.md

 The great cities of Ionia and Latium are home to schools of philosophy, medicine, and rhetoric.
 The philosopher may teach, write, or serve as a private tutor to the wealthy.
 He is a man of keen intellect, widely read, and comfortable in the company of the powerful — though he is not above using his learning to manipulate, deceive, or outmanoeuvre those who underestimate him.

-- *Culture Note:* Ionian Greek or Imperial only
+- *Culture Note:* Ionian, Roman, or Ægyptian only
 - *Attribute Points:* REA +1, INS +1, CHA +1, WIL +1
 - *Money:* 120 denarii
 - *Specialization:* Academia — **Philosophy**